 Early Assurance Program

-The University of Kentucky Early Assurance Program (EAP) provides outstanding sophomore students in the Lewis Honors College with the opportunity to apply for provisional acceptance into the UK College of Medicine in Lexington.
-The Early Assurance Program is a two-year commitment.
-Students apply during the second semester of their sophomore year, and complete the program requirements during their junior and senior year.
-Students accepted into the early assurance program will participate in enhanced academic/pre-med advising and targeted preparation for medical school during their junior and senior years.
+The University of Kentucky Early Assurance Program (EAP) provides outstanding sophomore students in the Lewis Honors College with the opportunity to apply for provisional acceptance into the UK College of Medicine in Lexington..
+Students apply during their sophomore year Program activities begin the summer following acceptance and culminating the following summer prior to application to the UK College of Medicine.
+Students accepted into the program will participate in enhanced academic/pre-med advising and targeted preparation for medical school during their junior year.
 Medical school admission is contingent on meeting all program requirements.

 Eligibility Criteria for the Early Assurance Program